v4nbrisen0/vulnMgmt/README.md

 <img src="https://imgur.com/L6kGbKO.png" height="45%" width="45%" alt="Vulnerability Management Lab"/>
 <br />
 <br />
 There are a lot more vulnerabilities on the VM after installing an old version of Firefox.
-If you look in the History tab, you can see that the amount of critical vulnerabilities has increased in the pie chart towards the right-side of the screen:  <br/>
+If you look in the History tab, you can see that the amount of critical vulnerabilities has increased in the pie chart towards the right-side of the screen.
+I went from  having 4 critical vulnerabilities to having 72 critical:  <br/>
 <img src="https://imgur.com/ZNJBgO8.png" height="80%" width="80%" alt="Vulnerability Management Lab"/><br/>
+As I scroll through the list of critical vulnerabilities, I can see that most of these are related to the deprecated version of Firefox:
 <img src="https://imgur.com/jfQ7dgv.png" height="80%" width="80%" alt="Vulnerability Management Lab"/><br/>
+In the VPR Top Threats tab, I notice that Mozilla Firefox has now been added as a top threat:
 <img src="https://imgur.com/DVXEaR3.png" height="80%" width="80%" alt="Vulnerability Management Lab"/><br/>